Milan Bandić: Parking garages and square remodelling

 St. Mark's Square was repaved in the late 2000s by leftover tram track paving stones.

 In an attempt to alleviate traffic problems, the city built a number of parking garages in the early 2000s.
 Garages were built under Lang and Kvaternik Squares, drastically changing their appearance.
 In the latter case, the garage came to dominate a larger plan for a makeover of Kvaternik Square, which followed the removal of its popular farmers' market.
 In order to accommodate car traffic, highly trafficked zebra crossings were replaced with underground walkways.
 The new square was widely criticised as it became unattractive to pedestrians and consequently remained empty.
 A survey found the new Kvaternik Square to be the most unpleasant square in Zagreb.
-Some reconstruction and renovation projects were also criticised for shoddy workmanship, e.g. the controversial British Square remodelling created a roundabout too narrow to be traversed by the city buses, while the fountain in its centre sprayed water on a nearby bus station (this particular remodelling was investigated by USKOK).
-The Homeland Monument on Stjepan Radić Square, unveiled in December 2020, was showing material wear already by April next year.
+Some reconstruction and renovation projects were also criticised for shoddy workmanship.
+For example, the controversial British Square remodelling created a roundabout too narrow to be traversed by the city buses, while the fountain in its centre sprayed water on a nearby bus station (this particular remodelling was investigated by USKOK).
+The Homeland Monument on Stjepan Radić Square, unveiled in December 2020, was showing material wear within five months of its construction.
 The effect of these remodellings has been described as an "elimination of squares".

-An early 2000s plan for a public parking garage for visitors of Children's Hospital Zagreb under the Ellipse High School Sports Ground behind Mimara Museum ballooned into a—later abandoned—310 million kuna (€43 million) private-public partnership project with an attached shopping mall.
+An early 2000s plan for a public parking garage for visitors of Children's Hospital Zagreb under the Elipsa High School Sports Ground behind Mimara Museum ballooned into a – later abandoned –310 million kuna (€43 million) private-public partnership project with an attached shopping mall.
 An alternative deemed more attractive by the Zagreb leadership was a garage under the Republic of Croatia Square.
-Bandić lobbied for the controversial project which involved pedestrian entrances surrounding Ivan Meštrović's monument, Well of Life, while garage ramps would flank the 19th-century building of the Croatian National Theatre.
+Bandić lobbied for the controversial project, which involved pedestrian entrances surrounding Ivan Meštrović's Well of Life, while garage ramps would flank the 19th-century Croatian National Theatre building.
 Late 2000s plans called for three further garages in the vicinity of Flower Square and one under Strossmayer Square, as well as 16 more inside various Donji grad blocks.
-Most of these plans were abandoned after opposition by art history societies and intervention by courts, Ministry of Culture as well as SDP party leadership.
-One planned garage was constructed as a private venture, part of Centar Cvjetni (see § Flower Square affair).
-In 2010, Zagreb Assembly enacted an ordinance against parking garages in Donji grad, effectively putting an end to the developments, although Bandić and Zagrebparking officials continued to toy with the idea of a garage under the theatre for a few more years.
-The spatial arrangement of garages constructed (e.g. the close by Cvjetni Centar and Tuškanac garages) has caused low occupancy at some of the garages while other parts of the neighbourhood lack adequate parking facilities.
-Several garages are located at the fringes of the central pedestrian zone; despite their original intent to alleviate congestion, they themselves have caused traffic jams and increase traffic in the city core.
+Most of these plans were abandoned after opposition by art history societies and intervention by courts, the Ministry of Culture as well as SDP party leadership.
+One planned garage was constructed as a private venture within Centar Cvjetni (see § Flower Square affair).
+In 2010, the Zagreb Assembly enacted an ordinance against parking garages in Donji grad, effectively putting an end to the developments, although Bandić and Zagrebparking officials continued to toy with the idea of a garage under the theatre for several years afterwards.
+The spatial arrangement of the constructed garages (e.g. the close by Cvjetni Centar and Tuškanac garages) caused low occupancy at some of the garages while other parts of the neighbourhood lack adequate parking facilities.
+Several garages are located at the fringes of the central pedestrian zone; despite their original intent to alleviate congestion, they themselves have caused traffic jams and the increase of traffic in the city core.